 experience section. 💰

-PROJECTS section of your CV is where you can describe all your other activities.
+Projects section of your CV is where you can describe all your other activities.
 Your projects will include activities that you haven’t already described in your

 - these sometimes fit better in your

-- Be careful publishing coursework, this can make you liable for accusations of plagiarism.
-If someone copies your coursework, you will both be guilty of academic malpractice because you have colluded in plagiarism.
+- Be careful publishing coursework.
+If someone copies your coursework, you will BOTH be guilty of academic malpractice because you have colluded in plagiarism.

 - … but final year (“capstone”) projects are great as these will tend to be unique, distinguishing you from everybody else in your year group